sandeeps227/KhushiBabyTest/README.md

-An app made for patient management built on MVVM, Jetpack compose, Room for offline storage as offline first strategy and sync data to server when network is available.
+An app made for patient management built as offline first strategy and sync data to server when network is available.

 Home Screen consisting of two buttons for new patient to register or existing/returning patients to get their details.